 Many brides find themselves asking, “How many hours do I need a wedding photographer?”
-It’s with good reason, as every hour counts and professional wedding photographs do not come cheap.
-Wedding photographer coverage and how many hours you will need, differ for every situation.
+It’s with good reason, as every wedding moment counts and professional wedding photographers do not come cheap.
+Planning your wedding timeline in advance will help you realize exactly how many hours you will need before you speak with potential photographers.
+Wedding photographer coverage and how many hours you need, will differ for every situation.
+Some couples only need a few hours while others really value every moment being captured.
+Others may need their photographer for multiple days.
 It really depends upon the size of your wedding and what you want to accomplish with your wedding photos.
-Some couples only need for a few hours while others really value even moment being captured.
-Others may need their photographer for multiple days.
-Indian weddings are famous for multi day coverage, and if you are planning a destination wedding, you may want to have them stick around for a trash the dress the next day or a rehearsal dinner party the night before.
+Indian weddings are famous for multi day coverage.
+If you are planning a destination wedding, you may want to have your photographer stick around for a trash the dress the next day or a rehearsal dinner party the night before.
 Photographers will often offer you packages with typical scenarios based on their experience but don’t be afraid to ask for special requests.

 How Many Hours Do I Need A Wedding Photographer?

 Here are some important tips to figure out how much time you need to consider when hiring your wedding photographer.

 First Figure Out the Size Of Your Wedding

 Some things to initial think about is how large is your guest list, how many brides maids and groomsmen do you have, is the ceremony and the reception in the same place or is travel required between?
 Do you have a large or blended family that will require a lot of formal portraits?
 Then you will need to allot time for this as you will keep your guests waiting for your arrival at the reception.
 Know up front how many formal family portraits you want and discuss this with your photographer prior to your wedding.
 Gathering a large family and bridal attendants for photos can eat up a lot of your time.